KxSystems/docs-v1/docs/dashboards/bipartite.md

 ![Screenshot](img/bipartiteformatmenu.jpg)

-See [Styling dashboards](style) in Introduction for more on shared formatting options.
+See [Style](style) in Introduction for more on shared formatting options.
 Additional formatting specific to horizontal bar charts is detailed below.

 _Component Shadow_